Food, yoga, creativity and making health easier no matter what your age or size, ability or challenge, is my life’s work.

 The literature on yoga has exploded, and that’s one reason why the American Diabetes Association asked me and my colleague, Dr. Lisa Nelson, to write Yoga & Diabetes (2015).
 It’s a beautiful full-color easy to use program that can help anyone with any type of diabetes begin a safe and effective practice that helps manage your blood sugars.

-I was, until I recently went independent to teach and write more widely, the Lead Nutritionist at the Kripalu Center for Yoga & Health, the largest yoga center in the country.
+I was the Lead Nutritionist at the Kripalu Center for Yoga & Health, the largest yoga center in the country for seven years.
 I graduated from Cornell University (nutritional biochemistry) and Boston University (nutrition communication), have written for scientific journals and for the popular press including Yoga Journal and Eating Well, appeared on TV including CNN, and PBS, and speak across the country on women’s health and nutrition, mindful lifestyles, and connecting with nature for health.

 When you read my blog and monthly newsletter, you are joining a group of smart and talented people looking for an honest exploration of the science and spirit of a well-integrated life.